-If you believe you have food poisoning or a related illness, contact Morgan & Morgan immediately – you may be eligible for financial compensation.
-With more than 450 attorneys nationwide and billions of dollars recovered, we have the resources necessary to give you the best service possible.
-You’ll get a full team of lawyers and legal staff as well as 24/7 open communication with us via our mobile app.
+If you believe you have food poisoning or a related illness, contact Morgan & Morgan immediately — you may be eligible for financial compensation.
+With more than 700 attorneys nationwide and billions of dollars recovered, we have the resources necessary to give you the best service possible.
+If we move forward with your case, you’ll get a full team of lawyers and legal staff, as well as 24/7 open communication with us via our mobile app.

 All law firms are not the same.
 The food poisoning lawyers at Morgan & Morgan are passionate about fighting for the rights of victims and obtaining the justice and compensation they deserve.
 At Morgan & Morgan, there are no upfront costs.
-We never charge by the hour – you only pay us if we win for you.
+We never charge by the hour — you pay us only if we win.